SGA-A/c2c/README.md

 <img src="testing/99d48ed4682a0c26cb135ed5e5a788f9 (1).png" width="100" height="100"/>
 </div>
 A highly integrated and powerful discord bot.
-I have been actively working on this project for the past 3 years, it is rare to encounter any bugs on the bot.
+I have been actively working on this project for the past 3 years.
+The app was created and destroyed numerous times due to the 'reward lifecycle'.
+As of now, the latest app was created on the 30th of November on 2022.

 ## Installation
 Regarding setting up this bot yourself, the installation guide will not provided.
 I have not designed this bot to be used for others nor do I encourage this to take place.
 If you wish to fork this repo and setup a version of my bot however, you may do so.
 I am not responsible for any errors that may occur when running this bot.